Boerman/docs/_docs/Libraries/Networking/tcp-client.md

 ### Reading Received Data

 The process to read received data is exactly the same as it is with the TCP server.
-The `DataReceivedEventArgs` passed with the event contains both the endpoint from which this data was sent and the data which was sent.
+The `ReceivedEventArgs` passed with the event contains both the endpoint from which this data was sent and the data which was sent.
 You can retrieve both the byte and string representations by using the `Bytes` and / or `Data` properties on this event args object.
 When retrieving the string representation please note that the encoding will be used which is configured during client instantiation or the default (UTF-8).

 ### Sending Data